ERZehr/SeniorDesign/WROVER_Code/BT_DSP_2_RINGBUF/README.md

 flashing with this library, a prompt will appear asking which interface to flash with: select UART

 ## Interface Instructions
-Flash and power the chip, using a serial monitor or signal debugger on TX0/RX0 to see incoming messages.
-On an Android-based smartphone, download the nRF Connect app: https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp.
-On the scanner tab, find the device labeled ESP32_BLE and connect to it.
-There is a tab of operations under "Nordic UART Service", with a UUID matching the code's `SERVICE_UUID`.
-At the time of prototyping, this UUID has both a TX and RX characteristic, both from the chip's perspective.
-Click on the upload arrow next to the RX Characteristic, and send any string you like.
-The resulting string should get sent to the chip, where it will be output to the serial line.
+Flash and power the chip, using a serial monitor or signal debugger on TX0/RX0 to see logging messages about audio streaming.
+On an Android-based smartphone, use the built-in Bluetooth device connector to find the device named `ARTYISYN` and pair with it to connect.
+Begin streaming audio via any media app you desire, including but not limited to: Spotify, YouTube, YouTube Music, Samsung Music, etc. You will see the logging messages on the serial terminal/debugger print out messages about audio streaming, especially related to play/pause and positional information.